Dog Nail Clippers - Why You Should Use Them

 Our Bunty dog nail clippers have a sharp blade which gives for a nice easy clean cut and also features a rubber handle for a secure grip.
 The dog nail clippers are suitable for small medium and large dogs.

-Bunty Dog Brushes & Dog Combs
+Bunty Dog Hair Brushes & Dog Combs

-Using a dog brush is important so that your dogs hair does not become matted or dreaded.
+Other dog grooming equipment such as a dog brush is important so that your dogs hair does not become matted or dreaded.
 If left uncared for, the hair can become knotted and uncomfortable for the dog and also cause skin problems.

 Our dog brushes are suitable for long and short haired pets and help to remove loose hair.
 Our pet hair removers are available in multiple sizes and are easy to clean.
 We have a double sided dog brush that has a pin side to detangle the hair and remove debris, and a bristle side to smooth it down.
 Our dog comb is perfect for de-matting with minimal coat loss.